MARS3256/copilot-text-manager-mcp/README.md

 ```

 ### 3. Restart VS Code
-The tools will be available as `@agent copy`, `@agent cut`, `@agent paste` in GitHub Copilot Chat.
+The tools will be available as ` copy`, ` cut`, ` paste` in GitHub Copilot Chat.

 ## Usage
 ```
-@agent copy the Dog class from sauce.py
-@agent cut lines 10-25 from target.py
+ copy the Dog class from sauce.py cut lines 10-25 from target.py
  @agent paste the copied code to line 50 in main.py
+@agent indent lines 15-20 by 2 levels in main.py
 ```

 **Note**: Line changes are not visually highlighted in GitHub Copilot Chat like they are in VS Code.
 To see the actual file modifications, use git version control commands (`git diff`, `git status`) to track changes.
 The affected line numbers are displayed in the command output for reference.